cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Matching `url`

-You can provide the exact [URL](#Arguments) to match, but typically pattern-matching is more effective and a glob pattern will likely be the simpler of the two to implement.
+You can provide the exact [URL](#Arguments) to match or use pattern-matching to match many URLs at once, either with globs or with regex.
 See [Glob Pattern Matching URLs](#Glob-Pattern-Matching-URLs).

 ```js
 // match any request that exactly matches the URL